philip-chen6/LOL-analysis/README.md

 | bot | Loss | 3.2 | 4.8 | 5.1 |
 | bot | Win | 5.8 | 2.3 | 7.2 |

+This table shows winning ADCs (bot) have much stronger KDA averages than losing ADCs, highlighting how ADC performance correlates with team success.

 ---

 ## Assessment of Missingness